joa/graphite/README.md

 | ` ⋆`   | ` the`   |

 If you press `o` for example and then `⋆` you'll get `oa` as a result.
 Normally you'd have to do some acrobatics or press first `o` with your right middle-finger and then `a` with the same finger (hence the term SFB or same-finger-bigram).
 If you were to type a word like `adjustment` you can simply type `adj⋆m⋆` instead 🤯. `mention` becomes `m⋆i⋆` and so on.

+The `words.txt` file can be used for training.